Simon-TheUser/terragrunt-performance-changes/README.md

-# Demonstration of performance changes in dependency fetching with Terragrunt 0.50.15
+# Terragrunt 0.50.15 became much slower with multiple dependencies

-I use Terragrunt to spin up developper environments and heavely use the `dependencies` block.
-After upgrading Terragrunt to v0.50.15, I noticed that my `run-all` commands became very slow when generating the depencendiy groups.
+I use Terragrunt to spin up complete environments for quick testing and I  use the `dependencies` block a lot.
+After upgrading Terragrunt to v0.50.15, I noticed that my `run-all` commands became very slow.

 I've built a mock setup that ressembles my IaC development environment to more or less replicate the problem I saw.

+## Note

+1. The issue seems to be around building the dependencies, not reading the terraform outputs.

 ## Reproducing the issue

 To reproduce the issue, simply run `terragrunt graph-dependencies` in the `iac` folder of this repo and look at the time it takes for terragrunt to return.

+## Scripts to test Terragrunt speed

-I put together three scripts that allows you to compare different versions of Terraform (it takes ~10 minutes to run):
+I put together three scripts that allows you to compare different the performance of different versions of Terragrunt.
+I used containers to keep things simple.
+Simply run the three scripts in the following order:

 ### 01-build_containers.sh
-This script will build multiple container images, one for each version of Terragrunt specified in the versions.sh file.
+This script will build one container for each version of Terragrunt specified in the versions.sh file.

 ### 02-run_tests.sh
 This script executes the same command against each version of terragrunt and records the time it takes to execute.